Skip to main content

 Information on vitamins, minerals and trace elements

-Almost invisible yet essential: vitamins and minerals are indispensable for the body.
-In most cases, it cannot produce them on its own, which is why they must be supplied through diet or targeted food supplements.
-Certain dietary patterns such as a vegan diet — which often lacks vitamin B12 — or increased nutrient needs can lead to deficiencies.
-In such cases, targeted supplementation with high‑quality MyMineralMix products can help optimally supply the body with vitamins and minerals.
+Almost invisible yet vital: Vitamins and minerals are essential for the body.
+However, it usually cannot produce them itself.
+Therefore, they must be supplied through diet or targeted dietary supplements.
+Certain dietary patterns such as vegan nutrition – which often lacks vitamin B12 – or an increased nutrient requirement can be reasons for a deficiency.
+In such cases, targeted supplementation with high-quality products from MyMineralMix can help to optimally supply the body with vitamins and minerals.

-For over 15 years, we have treated patients with acute and chronic conditions.
-In many of these individuals, nutrient deficiencies were a contributing factor to the onset of disease.
+For over 15 years, we have been treating patients with acute and chronic diseases.
+In many of these people, a nutrient deficiency was a contributing cause of the disease.

-Unfortunately, the general public is still poorly informed about nutrition, nutrients and their physiological effects.
+Unfortunately, the general public is still very poorly informed about nutrition, nutrients and their physiological effects.

-This led us to the idea of compiling all nutrients in an encyclopedia format.
+This gave us the idea of listing all nutrients in a lexicon format.

-• Improve public awareness about health and nutrients.
+• Better information for the general public about health and nutrients.

-• Provide medically and legally sound information on the effects of nutrients on health.
+• Medically and legally secured information on the effects of nutrients on health.

-• Offer targeted information on ingredients, safe dosages and health benefits.
+• Targeted information on ingredients, safe dosages and health benefits.

 Metabolism